LukeSmithxyz/LARBS/content/ncmpcpp.md

 ## Bindings

 Firstly, ncmpcpp has many different screens accessible through the number keys <kbd>1</kbd> to <kbd>8</kbd>.
-The most important of these have also been mapped to mneumonic letter keys:
+The most important of these have also been mapped to mnemonic letter keys:

 - <kbd>m</kbd> -- main music library (press key again to alternate album/album artist views).
 - <kbd>v</kbd> -- visualizer.